-Add in contingencies for illnesses, holidays and unplanned absences due to personal reasons and the fact a TW could resign from the project at some point
+Add in contingencies for illnesses, holidays and unplanned absences, and resignations from the project.
+They happen.

-If the budget and the timelines become fixed (in stone) with multiple documents to complete in a short period, then, consider producing Quality, rather than Quantity.
+If the budget and the timelines become fixed (in stone) with multiple documents to complete in a short period, then produce quality rather than quantity.

-To ensure quality prioritise, or rank the documents to avoid inconsistency across the documentation set:
+To ensure quality, rank the documents across the set:

 - Nice to have

 Or use The MoSCoW method.

 - M – Must have this requirement to meet the business needs

 - S – Should have this requirement if possible, but project success does not rely on it

 - C – Could have this requirement if it affects nothing else on the project

 - W – I would like to have this requirement later, but delivery won’t be this time.